twolfson/gmusic-theme.js/README.md

 ### States

+#### `enableAll`
+Enables the current custom theme for ALL custom colors.
+Everything becomes themed

+### `enableHighlight`
+Enables the current custom theme but ONLY uses the custom highlight color.
+Everything else remains standard Google Play Music styles.

 #### `enable()`
-Enables the current custom theme
+Is a mirror of `enableAll`, present for backwards compatibility

 #### `disable()`
 Disables the current custom theme